soalaksks/moe-canberrasec/_our-partners/For Parents/Sexuality Education.md

 in helpful ways that are reflective of our values and principles</p>
 </li>
 <li>
-<p>recognise that there are different forms of love (e.g. familial,platonic,
+<p>recognise that there are different forms of love (e.g. familial,platonic,romantic
-romantic love)</p>
+love)</p>
 </li>
 <li>
-<p>recognise the importance and understand what builds healthy and supportive
+<p>recognise the importance of, and understand what builds healthy and supportive
 relationships, both online and offline</p>
 </li>
 <li>